Vietnam Travel Restrictions And Advice | 2023

 In Vietnam, upon arrival or departure, you must declare the following:

 15 million Vietnamese dongs, or US$5,000 in cash or the equivalent in any foreign currency

 and over 300 grams of gold (jewelry, gold bars, and raw gold)

 Upon departure, you must also present the following documents if in possession of the items mentioned above:

 You can save yourself from unnecessary troubles and avoid penalties by adhering to these laws.
-Since the legal system in Vietnam is not very developed, reporting crimes and investigating them take a very long time.
-As well as, the conditions in Vietnamese jails are of low standard and relatively poor.
+Since the legal system in Vietnam is not very developed, reporting crimes and investigating them takes a very long time.
+As well as the conditions in Vietnamese jails are of low standard and relatively poor.

 The heavy rains result in flooding in many regions throughout the country.
 Flooding typically occurs between October and November during severe rainfalls.
 In addition, tropical typhoons with strong winds accompanied by heavy rain cause flooding and landslides.